 Student Research International Travel Award

 The Society for Archaeological Sciences is pleased to announce the creation of the SAS Student Research International Travel Award.
-Up to $1000 is now available to help with costs of international travel for laboratory or field research to students who have been SAS members for more than one consecutive year.
+Up to $1000 is now available to help with costs of international travel for laboratory or field research to students who are current SAS members.
 Applications will be accepted from undergraduates in their final year of study who are planning to attend graduate school as well as Masters degree and PhD students.
 Research must be undertaken in a different country than that of their home institution.
 Funds may not be used to attend at conferences, field schools, classes and/or training courses.
 Application deadlines are February 1 and September 1 each year.
 Details on how to apply are available through the link below.

 Awardees of the Society for Archaeological Sciences Student Research International Travel Award